The Best Trinidad Coconut Bake Recipe: Simple and Easy

 Instructions

 • Crack open brown coconut.
 Remove the meat.
-Cut into pieces.
+Cut into pieces (optional: remove the brown 'skin').

 • Add warm water and brown coconut pieces to blender or food processor.